Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 And the stairs to go down are in another part so you will not run into people on your way up.

-And, hey, if I can do it, anyone can do it!
+I'm a bit claustrophobic and, hey, if I can do it, (just about) anyone can do it!

 The perfect 3-day itinerary in Rome